monghaii/etsy-warehouse-mgmt/documentation/INITIAL_PLANNING_PRD.md

 ### Feature: Assemble Printing Roll

-**User Story:** As a warehouse user, I want to combine all designs from a product's daily Canva file into one optimized printing roll so I can print efficiently without wasting material.
+**User Story:** As a warehouse user, I want to combine all completed designs for a product into one optimized printing roll so I can print efficiently without wasting material.

 **Purpose:**

 Products come in various sizes (10x10", 20x20", 30x40", etc.) and need to be printed on a continuous roll of sublimation paper.
 This feature solves the **2D bin packing problem** to arrange all designs for one product onto a roll with minimal waste.

+**Design Source:** Completed designs uploaded by designer (stored in Supabase Storage).

 **Requirements:**